chokevin8/chokevin8.github.io/_posts/2023-06-20-stable-diffusion-part3.md

 Now why did we go over the VAEs and its variational approximation process?
 This is because diffusion models have a very similar set up to VAEs in that it also has a tractable likelihood that can be maximized in a similar way.

+maximize the likelihood that an image that you generate looks like it comes from original distribution. apply same ELBO (lower bound) to the likelihood of the diffusion as well

 # Understanding the Evidence Lower Bound (ELBO) in Variational Autoencoders (VAEs)